Clouds House: Furnishings and art

 Carpets and wallpapers were supplied by Morris & Co.
 The main carpet for the drawing room, known as the Clouds carpet (designed by William Morris, 1885), is in the Fitzwilliam Museum, Cambridge.
 The carpet for the central hall was a version of the Holland Park carpet, which Morris had created for Aleco Ionides of 1 Holland Park, London, another Webb building project.

 Greenery was the Morris & Co tapestry which Wyndham eventually commissioned to hang in the hall, after considering two others.
 Greenery (J. H. Dearle, 1892) is in the Museum of Fine Arts, Boston.
 The unsuccessful candidates were the design for The Forest (Morris and Dearle, with animal figures by Webb), which was subsequently woven in 1887 for Ionides and hung at 1 Holland Park, and The Orchard, also known as The Seasons (Morris and Dearle, 1890), which was woven and sent to Clouds but rejected.

 Cartoons by Burne-Jones were also acquired for display at Clouds.
 Poesis and Musica were originally produced as portière designs for the Royal School of Art Needlework.
 The Ascension was a design for the Burne-Jones mosaics in St. Paul's Within the Walls, Rome; repainted by the artist, it hung in Clouds over the main staircase until destroyed in the 1889 fire.

+The Wyndham Sisters: Lady Elcho, Mrs. Adeane, and Mrs. Tennant by John Singer Sargent hung in the billiards room.